 Step 6: Glycogen Branches formation

 In this step, the formation of branches is brought about by the action of a branching enzyme, namely branching enzyme (amylo-[1—>4]—>[1—>6]-transglucosidase).

-This enzyme transfers a small fragment of five to eight glucose residues from the non-reducing end of glycogen chain. to another glucose residue where it is linked by alpha-1,6 bond.
+This enzyme transfers a small fragment of five to eight glucose residues from the non-reducing end of the glycogen chain. to another glucose residue where it is linked by the alpha-1,6 bond.

 It leads to the formation of a new non-reducing end, besides the existing one.
-Glycogen chain wil be elongated and branched.
+The glycogen chain will be elongated and branched.